vickenstein/mongoose-association/README.md

 riderSchema.belongsTo('Bike')
 riderSchema.belongsTo('Helmet')
 ```
 Right here we have defined a schema for Rider.
 Using the `belongsTo` method with the model Bike can automatically have the `localField` defined as **bike**, this results in a standard mongoose virtual property **bike** on each instance. **all `mongoose-association` defined virtuals returns a promise** and is designed to function with `await`.
-A `foreignField` was also automatically defined as **bikeId**.
+A `localField` was also automatically defined as **bikeId**.
 This will be the auto generated property storing the reference on the databased mongoose document.
 ```javascript
 const bikeSchema = new Schema() bikeSchema.hasOne('Rider')